futurewalker-org/futurewalker/README.md

 > [!NOTE]
 > These instructions are for building the tests and examples in this repository.
-> There is not yet a proper way to develop applications.
+> If you want to build your own application using Futurewalker, see [futurewalker-cpp-template](https://github.com/futurewalker-org/futurewalker-cpp-template) repository.

 You can build tests and examples with following steps: